-- Must have a dependent child aged under 21, or - A qualifying dependent full-time student aged 21-24, and - Have care for 35 per cent of time or more, and
+- Must have a dependent child aged under 21, or - A qualifying dependent full-time student aged 21-24.

-Note: a child or student cannot be a dependant if:
+Note: A child or student cannot be a dependant if:

-- they are receiving a pension, Labour Market related payment or benefit such as Youth Allowance, or - aged 5-15, not studying full-time and their annual income is \$12 287 or more, or - aged 16-24 and their annual income is \$12 287 or more or they are receiving a Prescribed Education Scheme payment such as ABSTUDY. - Have income under a certain amount (amount varies depending on number and age of children). - Paid to parent, guardian or approved care organisation.
+- they are receiving a pension, Labour Market related payment or benefit such as Youth Allowance, or - aged 5-15, not studying full-time and their annual income is \$11 548 or more, or - aged 16-24 and their annual income is \$11 548 or more or they are receiving a Prescribed Education Scheme payment such as ABSTUDY. - Have income under a certain amount (amount varies depending on number and age of children). - Paid to parent, guardian or approved care organisation.